 - Bone, joint or spine alignment and mobility

 - Severe allergies

 We will recommend a concussion screening to get a baseline reading.
+Every child should have an ImPACT testing before participation, to help assess your child’s recovery before returning to play after a concussion.
 If your child does suffer a bump or injury to the head, we’ll be able to compare the baseline to subsequent tests to ensure your child has made a full recovery before returning to activity.
 We may request additional testing, such as blood tests, electrocardiogram or X-rays.

 If she’s gone through puberty, we’ll screen your daughter for female athlete triad, a condition involving disordered eating, menstrual irregularity and low bone density.
 We’ll screen your son for hernias.
 We’ll also talk to you and your child about prescriptions, over the counter or herbal medications and other supplements.
 We’ll discuss the need for healthy, proper nutrition.

 COVID-19 has been shown to damage heart muscle, even in young and very healthy children, with no pre-existing conditions.
 COVID-19 has caused enlarged heart, irregular rhythms and atrial fibrillation, ischemia (poor blood flow) which weakens the heart and more.
 These conditions, when undetected and untreated, can cause SCD or sudden cardiac death.